-For breakfast, you have some yogurt, a banana, and some granola.
+For breakfast, you have some yoghurt, a banana, and some granola.
 Lunch is avocado and eggs on toast.
-Mid-afternoon you fancy a flapjack, so you have one.
+Mid-afternoon, you fancy a flapjack, so you have one.
 For dinner, it’s roasted chicken and sweet potato with some vegetables on the side.
 Plus, some chocolate buttons for pudding.
 Again, well-balanced choices across all macronutrients.
 Your protein choices were from high-quality sources too.
 This comes in at about 1700 calories and around 91g of protein.
 A little under what you might be aiming for.
 So, after your workout, you have a protein shake.
 It adds 122 calories to your daily total and ups your protein by 24g.
 Done.

 We are all different.
 Meaning what works for you and your body might not work for somebody else.
 The golden rules are to opt for natural sources first, keep the right balance, and listen to what your body tells you.
 With all this protein knowledge in your pocket, you can start eating and training to your needs.